With the best cheap electric mountain bikes starting at around £3k, you don't need to spend the earth to discover the joy of assisted trail riding.

 • Motor rattle similar to Bosch and Shimano

-With the new E-Mythique LT range, Vitus has set out to build the best performing e-bike at a realistic price.
+With the E-Mythique LT range, Vitus set out to build the best performing e-bike at a realistic price.
 And by realistic, the entry-level model comes in at £3,299 while this range-topping VRX is £4,399 – the price at which most e-bike ranges struggle to even start at.

 But while the headline here is the price, it’s not the whole story, because Vitus has not compromised on performance.
 The alloy frame gets contemporary geometry, mullet wheels (29in up front and 27.5in out back), and there’s enough travel to shred the rowdiest descents.
 The Bafang motor has oodles of power, fully customisable modes, and a decent size 630Wh battery.